Introduction

 Your captures stay on your machine.
 Processing — including transcription, text extraction, and embeddings — runs locally.
 That keeps sensitive work inside your environment and reduces dependence on cloud services for day-to-day recall.

-Overshow records screen activity and microphone audio.
-On-device optical character recognition pulls text from the screen, and speech-to-text turns audio into searchable transcripts.
+Overshow records screen activity continuously according to your capture settings and records audio only while meetings are active or manually started.
+On-device optical character recognition pulls text from the screen, and speech-to-text turns meeting audio into searchable transcripts.
 Together, they build a searchable record of how work actually happened.

 AI-powered search with grounded answers